 If the film is selected, the filmmaker is responsible in providing an HD digital screening copy of the film and all costs related to getting the file to the festival, if any.The Festival will not cover customs fees, or for a BetacamSP PAL to NTSC transfer.
 We will cover the cost of getting any USB devices back to the filmmaker after the festival.
 However, due to costs the package will be sent back regular post.

 While films with very little animated content will probably not be accepted, the presence of live action certainly does not disqualify your film.
 Your submission should use enough animation to clearly define your work; however, with no entry fee, there is no harm in trying.

 As outlined in the Rules and Regulations, films submitted must be produced AFTER May 25, 2018.
 Films submitted to previous editions of the OIAF would not fulfill this requirement, and so would be ineligible.

 Absolutely!
 We accept and encourage films from all over the world.
 Keep in mind that the Festival cannot cover customs fees for screening copies.
 Filmmakers whose works are selected and plan on attending the OIAF will receive an invitation letter to aid in organizing the appropriate travel documents.

 Absolutely.
-You will only need to supply a high-quality Digital Video File if your film is selected.
-If you are notified that you have been selected, arrangements for sending us an HD Digital Video File can be made at that time.
+You will only need to supply an HD file if your film is selected.
+If you are notified that you have been selected, arrangements for sending us an HD Quicktime file can be made at that time.
 The festival will not be accepting 35mm, Betacam SP or other tape formats as screening copies.
 If your film is selected and you do not have a high-quality video file, please inform us immediately so that we have time to arrange a digital copy of your screening format.

 No. Films can only be entered into ONE category each.
 This also means that we will not accept the same film twice.
 (Special Note: the Artistic Director reserves the right to move an entry to a more appropriate category.)